flatbill/eleventy-netlify-boilerplate/posts/devHelpAug2020.md

 https://docs.netlify.com/configure-builds/file-based-configuration/#redirects
 what the heck is a splat?
-some ruby-ish word that means we dont know yet how many arguments to pass in. so, somehow redirects (or lack of them) uses something splat-ish to route 'bad' request like myApp/foonookoo to a catch all 404. https://docs.netlify.com/routing/redirects/redirect-options/#custom-404-page-handling who cares about the wanky name on some user typed in on the URL... instead, we might want to redirect requests like request like myApp/foonookoo to a main SPA page.
+some ruby-ish word that means we dont know yet how many arguments to pass in. so, somehow redirects (or lack of them) use something splat-ish to route 'bad' request like myApp/foonookoo to a catch all 404. https://docs.netlify.com/routing/redirects/redirect-options/#custom-404-page-handling who cares about the wanky name on some user typed in on the URL ??? instead, we might want to redirect requests like myApp/foonookoo to a main SPA page.
 this seems like a better idea when the app is an angular SPA.